kotolex/checking/README.md

 to specify whole path, just module name and class name.
 If not specified, default listener will be used.
 You can use default listener names here, like "listener":"DefaultFileListener"

 4) Modules must be specified without ".py"!
-If modules parameter is empty than all found modules with tests will be imported.
+If modules parameter is empty, then all found modules with tests will be imported.
 If modules specified("modules":["my_package.my_module"]) only that modules be imported, and tests wil be collected from it.
 You can specify just module names or package.module (no need to specify full path)